Jexah/solidifyr/README.md

 ---

 ### Run
-*This assumes you have nodejs, npm, and grunt installed.*
+*This assumes you have nodejs, npm, grunt, and mongodb installed.*

+Start by opening your local mongodb server and specifying the database path:
+`$ mongodb --dbpath "./db"`

-Simply run using grunt:
+Then just run the server using grunt:

 `$ grunt`